 It is very important that we all work together to help keep children safe online.
 If anyone has acted inappropriately online, for example something that makes you feel uncomfortable or someone insisting you meet up, you can report it to the Child Exploitation and Online Protection Centre (CEOP); click here for further details on how to raise a report.

 The framework that helps us to ensure we use ICT safely in school is linked below.

 The Internet has become an integral part of modern life.
 Children start using computers from a very early age and are increasingly using the Internet more whether it is at home, in school, on their mobile phones or on a games console.
 It is therefore essential for young people to have a good understanding of E-Safety, in order to stay safe online.

-With this in mind, from September 2017, students at Gillotts will be following an E-Safety curriculum.
-The curriculum will be delivered once a term in horizontal tutor sessions and will focus on the following aspects of E-Safety:
+Students at Gillotts will be following an E-Safety curriculum.
+The curriculum is delivered once a term in horizontal tutor sessions and focuses on the following aspects of E-Safety:

 Please see the document linked at the bottom of this page for more information on our comprehensive E-Safety curriculum, so you can support what your son/daughter is learning about each term.

-If you have any questions regarding our E-Safety curriculum, please contact Mrs Gemma Silk (Subject leader for Religious Studies, PSHE and Mentoring).
+If you have any questions regarding our E-Safety curriculum, please contact Mrs Gemma Silk (Subject leader for Religious Studies and PSHE).